arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

   }
 ```

-And an example that use `traverse`:
+And an example that uses `traverse`:

 ```kotlin
 fun evenOpt(i: Int): Option<Int> = if(i % 2 == 0) i.some() else None